michelyoeung/kata-cypress/README.md

    about the different interactions, the UX/UI, etc. (spoiler : you might have seen this application before).

-2. To run the project (on localhost port 4200) :
+2. To run the project with npm (**there is no required npm version but you can use npm 7/8 in your local setup**), on localhost port 4200 :

    ```
    npm i